-Where net revenue is available it will be distributed quarterly on 31 May (final), 31 August (quarter 1), 30 November (interim) and the last day of February (quarter 3).
+Where net revenue is available it will be distributed semi-annually on 31 July (final) and 30 November (interim).
 In the event of a distribution, shareholders will receive a tax voucher.

-XD dates: 1 April final

-1 July quarter 1 1 October interim 1 January quarter 3

-Reporting dates: 31 March annual
+XD dates: 1 April 1 October final interim Reporting dates: 31 March 30 September annual interim

-30 September interim